 BELOW: Design sequence, from low-fi wires to hi-fidelity mockups, asset output and handing everything over to the in-house developers.

-Visual design for an animal hospital site, built on the Wordpress platform.
+Website design for Wilkinson Animal Hospital, built on the Wordpress platform.
 The brief was for a friendly, comforting look that would reassure pet owners that their animals would be well taken care of.
 I decided to keep it colorful and simple, with friendly type choices that would accommodate all of the required content and still have that classically reassuring emotional appeal.

 The challenge was including all of the front-page content hooks that their existing site had, but organizing it in a way that made it all more easily discovered by the users, and therefore more actionable.
 I wound up using a segmented grid approach that would give nice big content blocks, and establish enough structure to derive the other pages throughout the site from the same grid.